-During the first stage, we used the industry-standard EBSD methodology that is based on least-cost optimisation, to determine the Baseline Least Cost Plan (LCP).
+During the first stage, we used the industry-standard EBSD methodology that is based on least-cost optimisation, to determine the Baseline Least Cost Plan (bLCP).
+The optimisation used the baseline WRMP scenario described in chapter 2 'The scale of the challenge' in main WRMP report.